Kalmnir/Employee-Tracker/README.md

   to test this application, see the above usage section.

 ## Contribution
   To contribute to this project, Feel free to look through this code and make any improvements to it you wish.
-There was a significant amount of implimintaion I was incapable of adding in the time I had, mostly, the delete functions.
+There was a significant amount of implementation I was incapable of adding in the time I had, mostly, the delete functions.

 ## License
   This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).